the rise and rise of the $ 2000 dress | ExBulletin

 Because it’s such a flooded market, it was important to me that … he really had a Zimmermann approach.
 [This is] not going to the park with kids’ denim, that’s if i want to go to a nice restaurant and wear a really over-the-top blouse … that’s one way to tone up the outfit.

-In December, Zimmermann ad that Italian private equity firm Style Capital had taken a 70 percent stake in the company, to the tune of hundreds of millions of euros.
-In January, the brand became involved in a cultural appropriation scandal after a group of Mexican artisans accused the company of using its traditional creations without permission or compensation.
+In December, Zimmermann announced that Italian private equity firm Style Capital had taken a 70% stake in the company to the tune of hundreds of millions of euros.
+In January, the brand was embroiled in a cultural appropriation scandal after a group of Mexican artisans accused the company of using its traditional creations without permission or compensation.
 Negotiations between the brand and the artisans are continuing.

 Zimmermann declined to comment on the question, but said that whatever challenges 2020 poses for the brand, they are always looking to improve and grow.
 All the challenges we have … [our approach is] listen, learn and do things in a way that always improves the business.